ericf/express-handlebars/README.md

 A layout is simply a Handlebars template with a `{{{body}}}` placeholder.
 Usually it will be an HTML page wrapper into which views will be rendered.

-This module adds back the concept of "layout", which was removed in Express 3.x.
-This view engine can be configured with a path to the layouts directory, by default it's set to `"views/layouts/"`.
+This view engine adds back the concept of "layout", which was removed in Express 3.x.
+It can be configured with a path to the layouts directory, by default it's set to `"views/layouts/"`.

 There are two ways to set a default layout: configuring the view engine's `defaultLayout` property, or setting [Express locals][] `app.locals.layout`.